hathitrust/lss_solr_configs/README.md

   * `docker image tag solr-text-search-8:latest ghcr.io/hathitrust/full-text-search-solr:example-8.11`
   * `docker image push ghcr.io/hathitrust/full-text-search-solr:example-8.11`

+## Overview Solr 8.11.2 in cloud mode: Upgrading our index from Solr6 to Solr8.11.2 (the last version)

+A solrCloud configuration for LSS consists on a Solr cluster with a single node and a single Zookeeper ensamble to the Solr server.

+A ZooKeeper Command Line Interface (CLI) script is used to interact directly with Solr configuration files stored in ZooKeeper.

+The **upconfig** command is used to upload the core configuration to ZooKeeper, this way we ensure that all collections using that configuration (throughout the Cloud, on all the servers) have that specific config.
+So you only need to upload it once, on one server.

-## How to start up the Solr cloud server
+## How to start up the Solr cloud server, create core-x collection and index documents

-`docker-compose -f docker-compose-cloud-mode.yml up`
+* `docker-compose -f docker-compose-cloud-mode.yml up`

-## Managing the collections through the API

-Execute the shell script `./collection_manager.sh` inside solrcloud_setup folder to create core-x collection and to index data
+* `cd solrcloud_setup`

+* `./collection_manager.sh`

 # Command to create core-x collection.
 Recommendation: Pass the instanceDir and the dataDir to the curl command
 `curl -u solr:SolrRocks "http://localhost:8983/solr/admin/collections?action=CREATE&name=core-x&instanceDir=/var/solr/data/core-x&numShards=1&collection.configName=core-x&dataDir=/var/solr/data/core-x"`